-You want to make sure to save all evidence related your dog so you have it ready to go.
-In many cases involving pets, the question is about who actually owns the pet.
-Your ex may think they are the true owner of the dog so it is extremely important you are prepared if the situation escalates to small claims.
+You want to make sure to save all evidence related to your dog, so you have it ready to go.
+If the person that took your dog was your ex, they might think they are the true owner of the dog.
+It is extremely important you are prepared to prove you’re the true owner of the dog if the situation escalates to small claims.

 Here are some questions you may receive and suggested evidence to think about when suing about a dog:

 Whose name is registered with the vet as the parent?
 Ask the vet to give you a copy of any forms they have on file.

 Who has paid the vet bills?
 For example, you can show that you paid vet bills using your bank statement.